15+ Ways to Increase Customer Reviews

-There’s one overarching reason for businesses to focus on increasing customer reviews and it’s as simple as acknowledging that they are a decision making tool.
+There are a host of reasons to focus on online reviews, but there’s one overarching one, and it’s as simple as acknowledging that they are a decision making tool.
 Within that realization, there are multiple finer points to take into consideration, not least of which is what consumers actually look for when it comes to your review profile.

 Gone are the days when you’d turn to your neighbor for a recommendation for a mechanic or gardener or ask colleagues and family members for restaurant tips.

 It’s a trust thing – for all generations.

 In the online era, the online review reigns supreme – in fact, now the millennial generation has come of age, it’s possible that we’re witnessing the first era of consumers who grew up entirely with online reviews.
 Crucially, it all comes down to trust and as the new generation of consumers loses confidence in other channels, reviews have emerged as a safe haven for information.

 Millennials don’t trust advertising, celebrity endorsements or any of the more traditional, one-way communications strategies.
 They’re even growing skepticism of “influencers,” and are beginning to doubt their credibility.
 This skepticism is in large part due to the “fake news” phenomenon that has plagued (and to some degree, powered) politicians and celebrities alike over the past few years.
 Such untrustworthy media banter has eroded trust among U.S. consumers — and Millennials are probably the most wary of us all.
 So how do you build trust with younger consumers online?
 With user-generated content (UCG) — like reviews…Nearly all Millennials (97%) read online reviews before selecting a business, and 89% trust those reviews.
 And a recent UK study found eight out of 10 Millennials never buy anything without first reading a review.”